HandBrake/HandBrake-docs/source/docs/en/1.7.0/technical/video-vcn.markdown

 - Limited support is available on Ubuntu 20.04 and later.

 Please note, these are not hard limits.
 Hardware encoding via VCN *might* work on older series GPUs and older operating systems, but this is not officially supported.
-* RX 6400 and RX 6500 XT not supported due to lack of hardware encoder (Seriously AMD??)
+* RX 6400 and RX 6500 XT not supported due to lack of hardware encoder.

 On Ubuntu Linux, [AMD Radeon Software for Linux version 22.40 or later](https://www.amd.com/en/support/linux-drivers) is required to use the VCN encoder.
 Install using the `amdgpu-pro-install` script according to AMD’s [installation guide](https://amdgpu-install.readthedocs.io/en/latest/).
 Additionally, you must manually install the `amf-amdgpu-pro` package included in the download.